-Source: Frontier Economics and EECA's Energy Efficiency First report
+Source: Frontier Economics and EECA's Energy Efficiency First report although this is a somewhat unfair comparison for DSR as the additional energy consumed when the load is shifted to is not included.

 We can use Figure 11 to compare the LCOE of generation, DSR, efficiency and storage technologies.
 As with any LCOE calculation, this considers the technology direct costs alone.
 The following insights emerge: